maulshh/lara-framework/readme.md

 #LaraFrame is a laravel quickstart.

-Using laravel and an admin template (for now its admin LTE), we create a base for creating web apps.
+Using laravel, bootstrap, vueJS and an admin template (for now its admin LTE), we create a base for creating web apps.

 ### The features on LaraFrame are:
 + User with dynamic roles and permission.
 + Menu management for sidebar and also customizable for other components
 + Menu access for each roles are managable
 + User Management
-+ Dynamic system setting and customizable
++ Dynamic settings and easily customizable
-+ Service provider for permission and setting for an ease of accessing variables

 ### Prerequisite:
-+ Environment for laravel (PHP >= 5.6, ..)
++ Environment for laravel 5.2 (PHP >= 5.6, ..)
-+ Composer installed
++ PHP Composer installed
-+ Also npm latest version (npm v3.8.x and node 6.x.x)
++ Also npm latest version (npm v3.8.x and node 6.x.x) *optional
-+ gulp cli

 ### Installation: